-- ALMA is only 7 times more sensitive than PdB (at 3mm, better ratio at higher frequencies) - on the N2H+ case, it will (in a mere 8 hours), obtain a 10 σ per channel S/N, which is quite good, but will barely "see" the weakest hyperfine structure. - but if the resolution is increased just to 2", the S/N will drop by a factor 3 (in this favorable case, as the structure remain unresolved in one direction...) - and a search for the ^{15}N substitute remain beyond (reasonable) reach !. - This is a simple molecule.
+- ALMA is only 7 times more sensitive than PdB (at 3mm, better ratio at higher frequencies) - on the N2H+ case, it will (in a mere 8 hours), obtain a peak 10 σ detection per channel, which is quite good, but will barely "see" the weakest hyperfine components. - but if the resolution is increased just to 2", the S/N will drop by a factor 3 (in this favorable case, as the structure remain unresolved in one direction...) - and a search for the 15N substitute remain beyond (reasonable) reach !. - This is a simple molecule.
 Things a little more complex, e.g. HCOOH, HC3N will be tough - you can transpose this example for extragalactic studies